zhizhe258/1/readme.md

 </details>

 > 💡 **Why include a table option?**
-> Custom scenes may not contain a reliable or well-aligned table.
+> Custom scenes may not have a reliable table.
-> Enabling `--include-table` inserts a known, well-tested table asset to ensure stable task execution.
+> Enabling `--include-table` inserts a well-tested table asset to ensure stable task execution.

 ---